Cooper Tires Logo

 Cooper Tires Logo 1940s

-Tire production began with the owners of M&M Manufacturing Company purchasing another enterprise: Giant Tire & Rubber Company.
+Tire production began when the owners of M&M Manufacturing Company purchased another enterprise, Giant Tire & Rubber Company.
 Together with them, the co-owner became I.J.
 Cooper, who owned The Cooper Corporation.
 A series of mergers of these companies with others led to the creation of Master Tire & Rubber Company.
 Cooper was a brilliant director, and in his honor, the company was renamed in 1946.
 That’s how the name appeared in the logo.

-The oval shape of the emblem indicates tires and wheels.
+The emblem’s oval shape suggests tires and wheels.
 The figure demonstrates harmony and successful business flow.
 The combination of red and white trim is a symbol of love for their work in tandem with constant improvement and the use of new developments.

 Blue is a shade of technology, compliance with instructions, standards, and the correct sequence of processes.
-That’s why the tires are of high quality and reliable.
+That’s why the tires are high-quality and reliable.
 The knight’s helmet confirms this thought.
 The image evokes thoughts of honor, honesty, and the struggle for truth.

 Its choice for the emblem is associated with “Cooper’s credo.”
 The director, in whose honor the company was named, was very principled.
-He had three rules of doing business: proper, honest business, fair profit, and quality products.
+He had three rules for doing business: proper, honest business; fair profit; and quality products.
 Adherence to beliefs made the tire manufacturer an example of a worthy entrepreneur.
 Cooper’s chivalrous character and nobility are reflected in the logo.

 2003 – today